GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 {% Aside %}

-A better alternative for capturing the visible tab or current tab data, is the `"activeTab"` permission, which doesn't trigger any warnings.
-See [activeTab][doc-activetab] for usage details.
+A better alternative for capturing the visible tab or current tab data, is the [`"activeTab"`][doc-activetab] permission, which doesn't trigger any warnings.

 {% endAside %}